Responsible goes regenerative

 That entry point kicked off what is now still my day job.
 I worked in house with the amazing team at CBSR until 2008, at which point I struck out on my own, and soon afterwards I joined CBSR’s board after moving to New York City.
 Conceptually, this is when I began the shift towards reading, explore and working in a way that is more explicitly related to a regenerative economy.

-Which leads us to the current decade …
+Which leads us to the tumultuous 20-teens …